stormpath/stormpath-dotnet-documentation/docs/quickstart.rst

 Create a New Project
 --------------------

-.. note:: If you are adding Stormpath to an existing application, skip to the next section.
+If you are adding Stormpath to an existing application, skip to the next section!

 .. only:: aspnetcore